Mastercard/libpkcs11shim/README.md

 # libpkcs11shim : a shim library for PKCS#11

 ## Introduction

 `libpkcs11shim` is a shim library that you insert between an application and a target PKCS#11 library.
 This project is actually a fork on a small part of [OpenSC project on GitHub](https://github.com/OpenSC/OpenSC), called [`pkcs11-spy`](src/pkcs11/pkcs11-spy.c).
 In addition to `pkcs11-spy`, `libpkcs11shim` adds some capabilities:

  - cleaner log output
  - ability to capture logs in a multithreaded environment
  - ability to carry on capture upon fork of the calling process
  - provides a deferred logging capability, reducing significantly the impact on performance on a library being logged (at the cost of extra memory allocation)
  - microsecond resolution for API call, allowing to identify library performance problems
- - hides passphrase information by default (that can be overriden by an environment variable, see options below)
+ - hides passphrase information by default (that can be overriden by an environment variable)

 ## Download
 Releases are hosted on Github: https://github.com/Mastercard/libpkcs11shim/releases/